 - Cons: Does not increase endurance or strength; doesn’t prevent muscle atrophy; the dog must be completely relaxed and willing for it to work.

 Massage is a type of manual therapy that uses the healing power of touch to help soothe and promote healing throughout the entire body, not just the affected area.
 For more information watch our video below

 - Pros: Helps decrease pain, swelling, stress, and anxiety; improves circulation and maintains muscle tone.

 - Cons: Best performed by a certified massage therapist, although can be done at home with a bit of research and gentle touch.
 Our rehab guides go into further detail.

 Neuromuscular electrical stimulation (NMES) involves the use of low-level electrical currents that target the muscles to enhance healing.

 - Pros: Prevents atrophy of muscles after injury or surgery; increases strength; helps with regeneration of muscles and their related nervous systems.

-- Cons: Best done by professional, unless you wish to purchase specialized equipment.
-If purchasing, you need to make sure which type of unit you are purchasing; combination units available.
+- Cons: Best done by a professional, unless you wish to purchase specialized equipment.
+If purchasing, you need to make sure which type of unit you are purchasing; combination units are available.